Hi-Im-Simon/TravelTactician/README.md

 # Installing the app on a device

 - https://expo.dev/accounts/{EXPO_USERNAME}/projects/{PROJECT_NAME}/builds/{PROJECT_ID}
--

 # Creating a new build

 - `eas build -p android --profile preview` (might take a long time)
-- download the application from generated link
+- download the application from the generated link